RaresMarta/finance-rag-app/README.md

 > **Note:**
 > This setup does **not** persist embeddings, models, or uploaded data between runs.
-> Each time you start the container, embeddings will be recomputed as
+> Each time you start the container, embeddings will be recomputed as needed.